hadoop-sandbox/hadoop-sandbox/README.md

 ## Smoke test

-Start the cluster and log on to head node (see above).
+Start the cluster and log on to client node (see above).
 You can run Teragen/Terasort/Teravalidate to see if the cluster is able to run Hadoop MapReduce jobs and read/write to HDFS.
 To generate a 9.3 GiB dataset you would use:

 ```bash